President: Saheed Aderinto (Western Carolina University, USA)

-Yetunde Abosede Zaid is Associate Professor and Head of Reader’s Services at the University of Lagos Library, Nigeria.
+Yetunde Abosede Zaid is Associate Professor and University Librarian at the University of Lagos Library, Nigeria.
 She was a Senior Fulbright Fellow at the James S. Coleman Africa Studies Center, University of California-Los Angeles (2016/2017).
 Zaid earned her bachelor’s degree from Olabisi Onabanjo University and doctorate in library science from the University of Ibadan.
 Her research interests include information resource management, information service delivery, and gender studies.
 She is at work on a research project aimed at developing an inclusive tertiary educational and library services delivery policy to visually impaired students in Lagos and Nigeria as a whole.
 Zaid has over 14 years of professional practice of managing information services to both students and faculty at the University of Lagos.
 Her works have appeared in leading journals of library and information studies.
 Zaid is also a member of the Nigerian Library Association, American Library Association, African Librarians Council, and African Studies Association Women’s Caucus.

 Susan Rosenfeld teaches at the University of California-Los Angeles.
 She recently defended her doctoral research, which focuses on the on-the-ground interactions between Afro-Brazilian retornados and the local Yoruba community in Lagos, Nigeria.
 It examines how these interactions altered the landscape of Lagos as an urban hub on the Atlantic circuit.